crisfervil/DynamicsNode/readme.md

 Requires [Node.js](nodejs.org)

 This tool is based on [Edge](https://github.com/tjanczuk/edge) and requires .NET Framework 4.5 to be installed.

-Due to Edge requirements, you can use only node up to the v5.1.0.
-If you want to use later versions of node, you have to compile edge manually, following the instructions available in: https://github.com/tjanczuk/edge

 It has been tested in Windows environments only, but could potentially work in Linux too using Mono.